yugabyte/yugabyte-db/docs/content/latest/admin/yb-master.md

 #### --rpc_bind_addresses

-Comma-separated list of addresses to bind to for RPC connections.
+Speicies a comma-separated list of addresses to bind to for RPC connections.
 Mandatory.

 Default: `0.0.0.0:7100`

 #### --server_broadcast_addresses

-Public IP or DNS hostname of the server (along with an optional port).
+Specifies the public IP or DNS hostname of the server (along with an optional port).

 Default: `0.0.0.0:7100`